Cian911/gomerge/README.md

 gomerge list -r Cian911/gomerge -t ${GITHUB_TOKEN}
 ```

+Something to note, if you have your github token defined as an environment variable in the following format `GITHUB_TOKEN`, gomerge will try and use that automagically if you choose not to define a token via a flag.
+Thanks to [@caioeverest](https://github.com/caioeverest) for this work!

 If there are any active and open pull requests for your given repository, you will see an output similar to below.

 ![gomerge Sample Output](https://i.imgur.com/UIsiEGd.png)